jamwine/Web-Scraping/README.md

 ## Projects

 * **WikiCompanies**: This project utilizes Scrapy aims to scrape all US companies and its firmographics data from the Wikipedia infobox.

 * **WWIPL**: This is a Selenium based project that aims to scrape unlisted companies of India from URL: `https://wwipl.com/`.

 * **UnlistedDeal**: This is a Selenium based web scraping script that aims to scrape unlisted companies of India from URL: `https://www.unlisteddeal.com/unlisted-share/`.

+* **Rurash Financials**: This is a Selenium based web scraping script that aims to scrape unlisted companies of India from URL: `https://rurashfin.com/unlisted-shares-list/`.

 * **BuySellUnlistedShares**: A simple web scraping script using BeautifulSoap that aims to scrape unlisted companies of India from URL: `https://buysellunlistedshares.com/`.

 * **AZLyrics**: Using BeautifulSoap and Selenium, this project aims to scrape music information such as artists, albums, songs, and lyrics from URL: `https://azlyrics.com/`.

 ---